 Arlo Go is rated IP65—meaning it’s completely protected from dust and has decent protection from water—and has an operating temperature of -4 degrees to 113 degrees F. The lens is flanked by 850nm LEDs that provide up to 25 feet of night vision.
 You can turn these off if you’re using the camera for hunting or spying wildlife around your home, and Arlo even offers color, camouflage, and ghillie silicone skins ($20, $25, and $35 a pair respectively) to conceal the camera outdoors.

-Video is recorded locally to a microSD card—a new feature for Arlo cameras—but you still get Arlo’s seven-day cloud storage free for up to five cameras.
+Video can be recorded locally to an optional microSD card—a new feature for Arlo cameras—but you still get Arlo’s seven-day cloud storage free for up to five cameras.
 If you need more, you can upgrade to the Premier Plan (30 days for up to 10 cameras) for $10 per month or $100 per year, or the Elite Plan (60 days for up to 15 cameras) for $115 per month or $150 per year.

 Setup and usage